-Bleak 'Bad Hair' follows a frustrated boy and his resentful, impoverished mother
+'Bad Hair' follows a frustrated boy, resentful mom

 There's a sense of being trapped that permeates "Bad Hair" — trapped in your own flesh, trapped in circumstances, trapped in the family you're born into.